Average Cost of Having a Baby in the US

 Why Childbirth Costs Vary So Much by State

-Research on childbirth spending shows that differences across states are driven mostly by price differences, especially for vaginal births, rather than by birth rates or C-section rates alone.
+Research on childbirth spending shows differences across states are driven mostly by price differences, especially for vaginal births, rather than by birth rates or C-section rates alone.
 Negotiated payment rates and local hospital market power explain much of this variation, with some hospitals and metro areas charging two to four times more than others for similar deliveries.

-Total First Two Years of Medical Costs With Insurance
+Total First 2-Year Medical Costs With Insurance

-Children's medical care in the first two years of life adds another $16,575 in total health spending and $1,511 in out-of-pocket costs for families with employer-sponsored plans.
+Children's medical care in the first two years adds another $16,575 in total health spending and $1,511 in out-of-pocket costs for families with employer-sponsored plans.
 Altogether, pregnancy through a child's second birthday averages $36,991 in medical spending and $4,254 out of pocket for families with employer-sponsored insurance.

 Pregnancy, childbirth and postpartum